x2seed-hub/Shark-X/SharkX.md

 NameMon = "Ship Deckhand"
 CFrameQ = CFrame.new(1040.2927246094, 125.08293151855, 32911.0390625)
 CFrameMon = CFrame.new(921.12365722656, 125.9839553833, 33088.328125)
-if _G.AutoLevel and (CFrameMon.Position - game.Players.LocalPlayer.Character.HumanoidRootPart.Position).Magnitude > 20000 then
+if Auto_Farm and (CFrameMon.Position - game.Players.LocalPlayer.Character.HumanoidRootPart.Position).Magnitude > 20000 then
 game:GetService("ReplicatedStorage").Remotes.CommF_:InvokeServer("requestEntrance",Vector3.new(923.21252441406, 126.9760055542, 32852.83203125))
 end
 elseif Lv == 1275 or Lv <= 1299 or SelectMonster == "Ship Engineer" or SelectArea == 'Ship' then -- Ship Engineer